justinethier/cyclone/docs/Garbage-Collector.md

 Any objects left on the stack after `longjmp` are considered garbage.
 There is no need to clean them up because the stack will just re-use the memory as it grows.

 Finally, although not mentioned in Baker's paper, a heap object can be modified to contain a reference to a stack object.
 For example, by using a `set-car!` to change the head of a list.
-This is problematic since stack references are no longer valid after a minor GC.
-We account for these "mutations" by using a write barrier to maintain a list of each modified object.
+This is problematic since stack references are no longer valid after a minor GC, and the GC does not check heap objects.
+We account for these mutations by using a write barrier to maintain a list of each modified object.
 During GC, these modified objects are treated as roots to avoid dangling references.

 # Major Collection